|Geomechanical Study of Bakken Formation for Improved Oil Recovery

 - Developed an innovative plugging system and techniques for cutting Bakken cores in any desired orientation, reaching a 90 percent success rate

 - Completed a set of the recommended non-destructive and destructive tests for samples from seven wells, including:

 - Triaxial compressive strength and generated Mohr’s Circles and envelopes

 - Constructed 3-D Bakken geological models using data from 2800+ wells.
 Figure 1 shows the surface of the upper Bakken Formation (a) and current ground topography (b) in the Williston Basin, North Dakota.

 Fig.1 (a)Three-dimensional Bakken geological model in Williston Basin, North Dakota (vertical coordinate exaggerated for display purposes) and (b)corresponding topography on surface

-- Developed the Bakken Formation maximum horizontal in situ stress orientation map based on data in 16 wells (Figure 2).
+- Developed the Bakken Formation maximum and minimum horizontal in situ stress orientation map based on data in 16 wells (Figure 2).

 Fig. 2.
 Orientation of maximum horizontal in-situ stress in the Bakken Formation , Williston Basin, North Dakota.

 - Described fractures in the 95 cored Bakken wells, measured rock quality designation (RQD) data of all the available Bakken cores, and developed a 3-D RQD model of the Bakken Formation in the Williston Basin, North Dakota (Figure 3).